-New technologies have transformed the way we work today.
-Digital printing facilities are getting better and better every season.
-Because we have our own factory in Italy, we work closely with them to make sure that when we are printing digitally, we’re doing it better than anyone else out there.
-We’re working hard to achieve similar qualities that you get with screen printing, one of them being the penetration of the ink on the fabric.
+The artists liaise with the Liberty Printing Mill to ensure that they are making the very best of the latest and most innovative printing technologies.
+“Digital printing facilities are getting better and better every season,” says Dunkley.
+“Because we have our own factory in Italy, we work closely with them to make sure that when we are printing digitally, we’re doing it better than anyone else.
+We’re working hard to achieve similar qualities that you get with screen printing, one of them being the penetration of the ink on the fabric.”